Asterisk-Stuff (PBX)

 Unfortunately, the 2010 is no longer available and has been

 replaced by the 2110 so I ordered 24 of them.
-The Firmware seems
+The Firmware seemed

 to be done only half.
-They caused lots of problems like
+They've caused lots of problems like

 crashes when numbers in the phone book exceed 10 digits and